het-desai/Automate-Scirpts/README.md

 If you need to customize the installation process:

-- Open the `install.sh` script in a text editor.
+- Open the `zerotoolsscript.sh` script in a text editor.
 - Modify the script to add or remove packages based on your specific needs.
 - Save the script and run it as mentioned above.